GilbertoAlvarez/predocEBIcourse/README.md

 ### My new project
-- feature 1
+- feature x1
-- feature 2
+- feature x2
+- some more features